dleidert/openmediavault-upgrade/README.md

 ```

 `screen` has the advantage that even if you loose the SSH connection - which
-will close the running shell as well together will all scripts and programs
+will close the running shell together with all scripts and programs started
-started from this shell - you can always login again and re-attach to the
+from this shell - you can always login again and re-attach to the running
-running `screen` session.
+`screen` session.

 [screen]: http://snapshot.debian.org/package/screen/4.1.0~20120320gitdb59704-7%2Bdeb7u1/